akrava/web-framework/docs/index.md

-# JSON for Modern C++
+# Web framework on C++

-These pages contain the API documentation of JSON for Modern C++, a C++11 header-only JSON class.
+These pages contain the documentation of simple web framework on c++ designed to easily create web pages, etc

 ## Contents